Montreal Museum of Fine Arts: Move to Sherbrooke Street West

 Too cramped at its original location, the Art Association strongly considered the idea of moving from Phillips Square to the Golden Square Mile, where most of the city's financial elite lived at the time.
 They settled on the site of the abandoned Holton House, on Sherbrooke Street West, for the construction of the new museum.
 Senator Robert Mackay, the owner of the property, was convinced to sell the house for a good price.
 A committee responsible for the construction of the museum was formed consisting of James Ross, Richard B. Angus, Vincent Meredith, Louis-Joseph Forget and David Morrice (the father of painter James Wilson Morrice).
 Most members of this committee offered a considerable amount of their own money for the construction of the museum.
 This included a large donation by businessman James Ross.
-The Phillip's Square location was demolished in 1912, and is now a Burger King.
+The Phillip's Square location was demolished in 1912, and is now an office tower with shops on the ground floor.

 A limited architectural design competition was conducted to select an architect among three architectural firms that were invited to apply.
 The museum committee selected the project proposed by brothers Edward Maxwell and William Sutherland Maxwell.
 Trained in the Beaux-Arts tradition, they proposed a building that catered to French taste of the time: sober and majestic.
 Work began in the summer of 1910 and finished in the fall of 1912.

 On December 9, 1912, the Governor General of Canada, Prince Arthur, Duke of Connaught and Strathearn, inaugurated the new Museum of the Art Association of Montreal on Sherbrooke Street West in front of 3,000 people present for the occasion.